JasonCodesC/Nutrient-Analysis/README.md

 ## Introduction

-In this project I did analysis of thousands of different recipes from Food.com.
-The two datasets were originally scraped by Bodhisattwa Prasad Majumder, Shuyang L∗, Jianmo Ni, and Julian McAuley  of UCSD.
+In this project I did analysis on thousands of different recipes from Food.com.
+The two datasets were originally scraped by Bodhisattwa Prasad Majumder, Shuyang Li, Jianmo Ni, and Julian McAuley  of UCSD.
 The datasets contain much information; such as ingredients, time to prepare and more but in this analysis we will particularly be looking at the nutrition.
 We have a lot of data to look at, after cleaning we have 83,562 rows of information.

 The nutrition of food is very important when it comes to taste.
 Over the past few decades it has come to light that many companies add extra sugar, salt, or fat to make their product taste better and in turn make people buy it again.
-In this analysis we will be looking at how sugar, salt, and fat affect the taste of food.
+In this analysis we will be looking at how the specific nutrition of sugar, salt, and fat, and other nutrients affect the taste of food.

 ### Recipes Dataset